 What is the social security wage base ?

-The Social Security Administration has announced that the 2014 social security wage base will be $117,000 with a maximum contribution of $7254.00.
-As in prior years, there is no limit on wages subject to Medicare tax (1.45%).
+According to the Social Security Administration, the wage base limit changes each year as per the national average wage index.
+The tax rate for wages paid in the current year is set by statute at 6.2% for employees and employers, each.
+There is no limit on wages subject to Medicare tax (1.45%).
 In addition, wages over $200,000 will be subject to an additional 0.9% Medicare tax.Why are my earnings and benefits for 1997 not complete on Web for Employees?

 In July 1997, the University converted all our Payroll data from our then payroll service provider ADP to an in-house system.
 The data from ADP for calendar year 1997 was posted as one total.
 Therefore, only one amount will be shown for January to June of 1997.How are my federal taxes calculated?